styczynski/jnp-task-1/README.md

 ### Task "Points"

-This year, we introduced in this subject negative points for multiple cooperation with the same person.
+This year we introduced negative points for multiple cooperation with the same person during this course .
 To better understand the principle of disposing negative points bonus and help us calculate them, please write the appropriate program.

 ### Functional requirements

-The program is called with one argument, which is the file name It contains student IDs participating in the assignments.
+The program is called with one argument, which is the name of the file containing IDs of the students participating in the assignments.
 Each Identifier is placed in a separate line.
-The correct student ID consists of two lower case letters of the English alphabet and six digits or two small letters of English alphabet, letter m, hyphen and four digits.
+The correct student ID consists of two lower case letters of the English alphabet and six digits or two small letters of English alphabet, letter m, a hyphen and four digits.

 After loading a list of student IDs from the file, the program reads from standard input descriptions of teams that solved individual tasks.